 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in Illinois.
-Read more about the requirements for homeschooling and get tips from HSLDA here.
-Note that homeschoolers with special learning needs may be eligible for services and support from local school districts in Illinois.
-Additionally, homeschooled students may enroll part time at local public schools and request to participate in sports and activities, but schools are not required by law to grant this request.
+Read more about the requirements for homeschooling and get tips from HSLDA.

-If your learning pod contains more than two families and will have teachers leading unique classes just for your school, it may qualify as a private school.
+If your learning pod contains more than two families and will have parents or other teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what Illinois classifies as a private school, how they’re regulated, and how to start one.